 There are three "Tiers of Impact."
+Only communities that will be impacted by projects that are confirmed have been listed below:

-First Tier, which will witness the most positive effects from the combined transportation improvements: NE - Saddle Ridge, Martindale, Falconridge, Taradale, Castleridge; NW - Rocky Ridge, Tuscany, Scenic Acres, Ranchlands, Silver Springs, Hawkwood.
+First Tier, which will witness the most positive effects from the combined ring road and LRT improvements: NE - Saddle Ridge, Martindale, Falconridge, Taradale, Castleridge; NW - Rocky Ridge, Tuscany, Scenic Acres, Ranchlands, Silver Springs, Hawkwood.

-Second Tier, which will also feel positive impacts: NE -, Coral Springs, Temple, Monterey Park, Pineridge, Abbeydale, Applewood Park, Marlborough Park, Penbrook Meadows; NW - Bowness, Greenwood, Valley Ridge.
-SE - Chapparal, McKenzie Lake, and Sundance.
+Second Tier, which will feel positive impacts from either the LRT or the ring road: NE -, Coral Springs, Temple, Monterey Park, Pineridge, Abbeydale, Applewood Park, Marlborough Park, Penbrook Meadows; NW - Bowness, Greenwood, Valley Ridge.
+SE - Chapparal, McKenzie Lake, Cranston, Auburn Bay, Mahogany, Copperfield, and Sundance